jon.recoil.org

 create_ieee_exn ~negative:false ~exponent ~mantissa

-= 2 ** (exponent - 1023) * (1 + (2 ** -52) * mantissa)
+= (2 ** (exponent - 1023)) * (1 + ((2 ** -52) * mantissa))

-Sourceval create_ieee_exn : negative:bool -> exponent:int -> mantissa:Base.Int63.t -> float
+val create_ieee_exn : negative:bool -> exponent:int -> mantissa:Base.Int63.t @ local -> Base.Float.t

-Sourceval ieee_negative : float -> bool
+val ieee_negative : Base.Float.t @ local -> bool

-Sourceval ieee_exponent : float -> int
+val ieee_exponent : Base.Float.t @ local -> int

-Sourceval ieee_mantissa : float -> Base.Int63.t
+val ieee_mantissa : Base.Float.t @ local -> Base.Int63.t

-include Typerep_lib.Typerepable.S with type t := t
+include Typerep_lib.Typerepable.S with type t := Core.Float.t

-Sourceval typename_of_t : t Typerep_lib.Typename.t
+Sourceval typename_of_t : Core.Float.t Typerep_lib.Typename.t @@ portable

-include Bin_prot.Binable.S_local with type t := t
+include Bin_prot.Binable.S__local with type t := Core.Float.t

 Sourcemodule Robust_compare : sig ... end